Progmdong/Progmdong.github.io/about.md

 title: About
 permalink: /about/
 ---
-A game developer now work at Netease Game
+A game developer now work at Netease Game.

 Here is a place where I write down some reading-notes and summaries about computer graphics in the spare time.